 In reality, anyone who doesn’t believe that any conspiracies are happening is stupid.
 Almost every historical event is preceded by multiple conspiracies.
 The settlement of New Zealand involved one conspiracy after another.
 Every war is conspiracy and counter-conspiracy until one side wins.
 The smarter someone is, the more conspiratorial they will be.

-Unfortunately for The Disinformation Project, the contention that ethnic diversity reduces social capital has been backed up by a meta-analysis of the science since Putnam’s article was written.
+Unfortunately for The Disinformation Project, the contention that ethnic diversity reduces social capital of the science since Putnam’s article was written.
 So they find themselves mischaracterising concerns about immigration as an “international far-right talking point”, when such concerns are, in fact, backed up by mainstream science.